Maslow's hierarchy of needs: Historical development

+Pyramid

+Maslow's hierarchy of needs is often portrayed in the shape of a pyramid, with the largest, most fundamental needs at the bottom, and the need for self-actualization and transcendence at the top.
+However, Maslow himself never created a pyramid to represent the hierarchy of needs.
+The first depiction of the iconic pyramid was due to Charles McDermid, an American consulting psychologist.
+In an article in the journal Business Horizons, McDermid asserts that Maslow’s theory of motivation provides better insight (than classic economic theory) into the dynamics underlying human behaviour.
+More specifically, he states, "the hierarchy of needs is arranged in a pyramid of five levels, from basic physiological drives at the bottom to the desire for self-realisation, the highest expression of the human spirit, at the apex”.

 The most fundamental four layers of the pyramid contain what Maslow called "deficiency needs" or "d-needs": esteem, friendship and love, security, and physical needs.
 If these "deficiency needs" are not met – except for the most fundamental (physiological) need – there may not be a physical indication, but the individual will feel anxious and tense.
 Deprivation is what causes deficiency, so when one has unmet needs, this motivates them to fulfill what they are being denied.
-Maslow's idea suggests that the most basic level of needs must be met before the individual will strongly desire (or focus motivation upon) the secondary or higher-level needs.
-Maslow also coined the term "metamotivation" to describe the motivation of people who go beyond the scope of basic needs and strive for constant betterment.